samIronhack/FinalProject/README.md

 For the ananlysis I have certain goal I would like to achieve.

-- I want to analyse the increase or decrease in bee populations/total production/efficiency of the bees and determine what canbe concluded from this.
+- I want to analyse the increase or decrease in bee populations/total production/efficiency of the bees and determine what can be concluded from this.
 - Second I want to do an prediction on the future of honey production and prices in the USA through linear regression.

-- As a second step in the analysis proces I will be comparing the data set to a data set on pesticides, pollution and climate te determine what the main factors are that are influcencing the change in this essential industry.
+- As a second step in the analysis proces I will be comparing the data set to a data set on pesticides and pollution to determine what the main factors are that are influcencing the change in this essential industry.

 - Finally I would like to give a recommendation to future beekeepers to afvice them where they should locate themselves based on their aspirations.